 * Measures for reducing energy consumption include:

-- Installing CFL and LED fixtures, which can significantly extend the useful life of your light sources, reducing waste that goes into landfills as well as consuming significantly less energy to produce the same amount of light.
+– Installing CFL and LED fixtures, which can significantly extend the useful life of your light sources.
+These bulbs not only reduce waste that goes into landfills.
+They also consume significantly less energy to produce the same amount of light.

 – Adding only energy-efficient appliances designed to reduce the amount of energy consumed while still delivering the same amount of performance.

-- Installing automatic shut-off switches designed to turn off lights when not in use or to cut power to appliances such as TVs and printers that are idle but still drawing “vampire” power.
+– Installing automatic shut-off switches designed to turn off lights when not in use.
+These also cut power to appliances such as TVs and printers that are idle but still drawing “vampire” power.

 * Water Management